exAClior/PebbleGame.jl/timeline.md

 $3-SAT$ as vertices.
 Extra vertices are added to represent the choice of a value for a given variable $x_i$.
 Edges are chosen such that vertices representing the clauses are connected to corresponding literals to represent choosing the value for a literal.
-Conversely, the state of the art solution towards a $k$ pebble game will be provided by first converting the pebble game into a SAT problem and then using a SOTA solve for SAT problem documented in [Wikipedia](https://en.wikipedia.org/wiki/SAT_solver).
-In order to get the minimal pebbles needed for the pebble game on a DAG, it was shown that it is in $PSPACE-complete$ complexity class
+Following this, researchers proved the general problem of finding the inimal number of pebbles for an general DAG is $PSPACE-complete$
 <cite:&louiMinimumRegisterAllocation1979;&gilbertPebblingProblemComplete1979>.
-Finally, the question we pose at the beginning of the section was answer in
-<cite:&hopcroftTimeSpace1977;&pippengerTimeSpaceTradeOff1978>.
-A tighter
-upper-bound for the pebbles is $V/\log(V)$ where $V$ is the number of vertices in the DAG.
+Around the same time, it was shown that a lower upper-bound for the pebbled needed is $V / \log(V)$ where $V$ is the number of vertices in the DAG
+<cite:&hopcroftTimeSpace1977>.
+This upper-bound was proven to be tight in the
+sense that some DAG requires this many pebbles
+<cite:&pippengerTimeSpaceTradeOff1978>.
+Incidentially, this is also the
+lower-bound in the sense that we could always construct a DAG with $V$ vertices that requires $c_5 V / \log(V)$ pebbles.

 In conclusion, we now understand that asking about the minimal space for carrying out a computation is hard, $PSAPCE-complete$ hard.
 Nevertheless, there are three areas un-explored.
 Firstly, the complexity conclusion was towards a DAG with no structure.
-We could expect more efficient solution when the circuit, hence the DAG, has some structure.
-For example, when the computation being carried out is $FFT$, the DAG could be dividied into identical completely balanced binary trees <cite:&ModelsComputationExploring>.
+We could expect algorithm that is more efficient thant
+$PSPACE -complete$ when the circuit, hence the DAG, has some structure.
+For example, when the computation being carried out is $FFT$, the DAG could be dividied into identical completely balanced binary trees
+<cite:&ModelsComputationExploring>.
+Indeed, there were efficient algorithms for
+computing the optimal pebbling strategy.
 Secondly, we may trade space for time during computation <cite:&gilbertPebblingProblemComplete1979>.
 For example, by giving one extra pebble you may save much running time.
 Lastly, operations allowed in this model is limited and it corresponds to irreversible and straight-line programs.
 Are there any variants of pebble games that could be used to analyze other computational models?